Democracy 2020 Digest: Independents and undecideds hold key to New Hampshire primary glory

 “We’re going to head to South Carolina tonight,” Biden told reporters as he visited a polling station with voting underway in the state that holds the first primary in the race for the White House.
 “And I’m going to Nevada… we’ve got to look at them all.”

-Nevada and South Carolina follow New Hampshire – which is an overwhelmingly white state – in the presidential nominating calendar.
-Biden’s campaign has long considered Nevada and South Carolina – with their far more diverse electorates – as much friendlier ground for the former vice president.
+Nevada and South Carolina follow New Hampshire -- which is an overwhelmingly white state -- in the presidential nominating calendar.
+Biden’s campaign has long considered Nevada and South Carolina, with their far more diverse electorates, as much friendlier ground for the former vice president.

 Biden, who limped into New Hampshire after a lackluster fourth-place finish in last week’s Iowa caucuses, said Monday night to his supporters: “Stick with me 24 hours and we’re going to be just fine.
 We’re going to win this nomination.”